kevineo/learning/rails/setup/windows/README.md

 methods if possible:

 ## Option #1 - VMWare Player Virtual Machine
-If you can't afford dual-boot and you have no idea how to do it, e.g: using an office laptop etc, then VMWare Player virtual machine would be a good choice and ultimate recommendation.
+If you can't afford dual-boot  (e.g: using an office laptop etc) and you have no idea how to do it, then VMWare Player virtual machine would be a good choice and ultimate recommendation due to its simplified supports.

 ### Installation
 1. Go to VMWare Player https://www.vmware.com/products/player and install the player software.